 For the purpose of IRB review, Federal Register defines research as a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 Activities which meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program which is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.

 Likewise, Federal Register defines a human subject as a living individual about whom an investigator (whether professional or student) conducting research obtains (1) Data through intervention or interaction with the individual, or (2) Identifiable private information.

+RECENT REVISIONS TO THE COMMON RULE

+According to the Federal Register, human subjects and research are collectively known as the Common Rule.
+The regulation is 45 CFR 46, Subpart A).
+The Common Rule was recently revised and is in effect as of January 19, 2019.
+These changes are important for researchers seeking federal funding.
+The table below provides a comparison how the changes pertain to federally funded research and to the review of UW-Green Bay research protocols that do NOT receive federal funding: